-We are excited to report that during the 2016-2017 school year, we successfully connected approximately 1,770 services and programs to more than 68,000 Chicago public school students – an accomplishment achieved in partnership with 135 schools and 200 community organizations.
+We are excited to report that during the 2017-2018 school year, we successfully connected almost 2,200 services and programs to 71,700 Chicago public school students through partnership with 214 community partners.

-CIS of Chicago placed full-time master’s level professionals, called Student Supports Managers, at seven schools to provide intensive support to students most at risk of dropout or grade failure.
-There were 311 students who received intensive, case-management and counseling from our seven Student Supports Managers.
-Of those K-11 students, 99 percent were promoted to the next grade and 100 percent of seniors graduated high school.
+CIS of Chicago placed full-time master’s level professionals, called Student Supports Managers, at 10 schools in 2017-2018 to provide intensive support to students most at risk of dropout or grade failure.
+(In 2018-2019, that number has increased to 20 CPS schools).
+Last year 460 targeted students in grades K-12 received intensive, case-management and counseling from our Supports Managers.
+Of those students, 95 percent were either promoted or graduated.

-We also provided training to dozens of our community partners, covering such topics as classroom management, program evaluation and trauma-informed teaching.
-The 2016-2017 school year also was marked by several school visits and events by our board of directors.
+We also provided training to 128 community partners, covering such topics as classroom management, program evaluation and trauma-informed teaching.
+The 2016-2017 school year also was marked by several school visits, and events by our board of directors.

 When we say that we are the dropout prevention program that works, it’s with a great deal of confidence.

-This school year, CIS of Chicago will work within seven schools to provide intensive support to students most at risk of dropout or grade failure.
+In the 2018-2019 school year, CIS of Chicago is working within 20 schools to provide intensive support to students most at risk of dropout or grade failure.